-11th Conference on Lasers in the Conservation of Artworks will be held in Cracow, Poland from 19th to 23rd September 2016
+11th Conference on Lasers in the Conservation of Artworks was hold in Cracow, Poland from 19th to 23rd September 2016.

 The conference will be preceded by a 1 day workshop (19.09.2016) devoted to practical aspects of the use of lasers in conservation/restoration The biennial LACONA conference gathers together researchers, conservators and conservation scientists, companies, architects, decision-makers and experts in laser-based techniques for the conservation of cultural heritage to share their latest projects and experiences.
 Accounts (both case studies and scientific reports) devoted to applications of coherent light in the restoration and examination of works of art and cultural heritage monuments are welcomed.

 - Developments in laser removal of unwanted substances on culturally-important objects and monuments

 - Coherent light-based methods for imaging, documentation and examination of objects and structures:

 - Case studies where laser-based methods have been used for conservation-restoration, documentation or analysis.

 - Laser-based spectroscopic techniques for analysis and monitoring, such as: